textpattern/textpattern.github.io/brand/editorial-guide.md

 Adverbs, like *however*, *meanwhile*, and so on can load paragraphs down quick if used too often, for example:

-> ‘However, if you click this one . . .’
-Or, ‘Don’t use that one, however.’
+> 'However, if you click this one . . .’
+Or, 'Don’t use that one, however.’

 **Idioms** like *in other words*, *in any case*, *on the other hand*, and so on can also overburden paragraphs if used too frequently at ends of sentences, for example: